 Stay positive mentally and physically once you enter this new phase of life.
 Perimenopause should not be taken as a negative phase of life.
 Take this stage as a time to consider what changes we can make to look ourselves better.
 So, the sooner you accept you are perimenopausal, the better it will be.

-If you are experiencing the symptoms of perimenopause before your 40s than infertility drugs may be a reason.
-Understand how Infertility Drugs Cause Premature Menopause
+If you are experiencing the symptoms of perimenopause before your 40s than infertility drugs may be the reason.
+Understand how infertility drugs cause premature menopause.
+You should also know that if you have irregular cycles, then you may face trouble in conceiving.